 The following weeks and months after Christmas, Scrooge continued shining his light.
 Each day he worked diligently to prove his love and care for his family and community.
 After many years living with joy and gratitude, and as a direct result of his Christmas Present, Ebenezer died a happy, peaceful man.
 He was surrounded by family and friends who genuinely loved and respected him.

 As I’m writing this it is December 5, 2022.
 My father died March 2020, and my mother died three days ago, December 2, 2022.
-But I have lived life exactly as I said I would.
+But I have lived life exactly as I wrote about here.

-Even on my worst days, whether now in deep mourning or on other days when MS causes immense pain, before I put one foot on the ground I smile and look up.
+Each morning before I put a foot on the ground, I smile and look up.
 I praise God for allowing me to be here another day.
-I ask Him to help me try a little harder, to maybe make a difference.
+And I do this even on my worst days, whether now while I’m still in deep mourning for my mother or on other days when MS causes immense pain, I ask Him to help me try a little harder, to maybe make a difference.
 Even if only in one small way.
 Every day.

 And that’s my prayer for anyone reading this today.
 Live each day as if you’re Ebenezer Scrooge on Christmas morning.
 Throw open those shutters and PRAISE GOD you’re alive another day!
 But don’t wait for Christmas, do it now.
 I promise–you’ll be happier and lighter than ever before–and those “chains” will literally start dropping right off your soul.